Positive loops and $L^{\infty}$-contact systolic inequalities: Introduction

-One can also interpret Corollary \ref{cor:main_theorem_1} as a quantitative existence result for closed Reeb orbits (the Weinstein Conjecture) in the presence of a positive loop.
+Apart from providing lower bounds on the size of positive loops, Theorem \ref{thm:thm1_intro_Liouville_fillable} and Corollary \ref{cor:main_theorem_1_Liouville_fillable} are also quantitative existence results for closed Reeb orbits (the Weinstein Conjecture) in the presence of a non-trivial non-negative loop.
 This extends our earlier article \cite{AlbersFuchsMerry2015}.
-Another corollary of Theorem \ref{thm:thm1_intro_Liouville_fillable} and Corollary \ref{cor:main_theorem_1_Liouville_fillable} can be read both ways, which for simplicity we demonstrate for the sphere $S^{2n-1}$.
+We illustrate this for the sphere $S^{2n-1}$.
 One direction is a famous result of Rabinowitz \cite{Rabinowitz1979}.